clearpath-docs/warthog-sphinx-tutorials/doc/WarthogSimulation.rst

 Z^ (yaw)              Rotate left                   Rotate right
 ===================== ============================= ===================

-Husky, in its default configuration, will treat the linear Y & Z axes, as well a the angular X & Y axes, as zero at all times; the robot is incapable of moving in these directions.
+Warthog, in its default configuration, will treat the linear Y & Z axes, as well a the angular X & Y axes, as zero at all times; the robot is incapable of moving in these directions.

 Once you start your own development, have your nodes send ``geometry_msgs/Twist`` commands to the ``cmd_vel``